nationalarchives/design-system/src/styles/typography/index.md

 By default, the supertitle is a contrasting colour to the text, usually inverted.
 It is controlled by the accent colour of the page.

-{{ example({ group: "styles", item: "typography", example: "headings-with-separate-supertitles", html: true, nunjucks: false, open: false, size: "s" }) }}
+{{ example({ group: "styles", item: "typography", example: "headings-with-separate-supertitles", html: true, nunjucks: false, open: false, size: "xs" }) }}

 If the caption should be considered part of the page heading, you can also nest the supertitle within the heading.